Consortium PSYCHIATRICUM

 Topics: clinical psychiatry, biological and social psychiatry, psychology, psychotherapy, public mental health, epidemiology of mental disorders, neuroscience and fundamental research, interdisciplinary research.

-Article types: reviews, research articles, commentaries, clinical cases, special views and discussions.
+Article types: research articles, reviews, clinical cases, commentaries, special views and discussions.

 Periodicity: Quarterly (4 issues a year).

-Peer-review: double blind (see details).
+Peer-review: double blind (learn more).

-APС & distribution: NO any article processing charges for authors; Platinum Open Access; CC BY 4.0 International license.
+APС & distribution: NO article processing charges for authors; Platinum Open Access; CC BY 4.0 International license.

 Editor-in-Chief: professor George P. Kostyuk (ORCID), director of Mental-health clinic No.1 named after N.A.
 Alexeev, chief expert in psychiatry of Moscow Healthcare Department.